ceituut/nQueen-genetic-algorithm/README.md

 ```

 ## Usage
+Steps to test your own strategy :
+1. Create your own operation class
+2. Create operation objects
+3. Create your own strategy and pass your operation objects as parameters
+4. Run strategy and test it

 ### How can i create my own operations ?
 in Operations folder :
 * Create Parent Selection Operation : You are able to create your own parent selection class inside ParentSelection.py